-Ever since you were hired, you have been nothing but an excited little puppy.
-You were eager to do your best at doing every task that was hurled your way.
-You were more concerned with doing your best and staying long in the job position that you had chosen to apply for.
-You were considered one of the best employees the company had hired.
+Ever since you were hired, you have been nothing but an excited little puppy, eager to do your best at doing every task that was hurled your way.
+You were more concerned with doing your best and staying long in the job position that you had chosen to apply for which makes your colleagues and manager consider you as one of the best employees the company had hired.

 What Is an Employment Resignation Letter?

 A sample employment resignation letter is a formal business document that is utilized by employees who want voluntarily to terminate their employment in the company.
-There are various reasons why an employee wants to quit, but there is no other use or purpose for an employment resignation letter than for the employee to forfeit working in the company for personal reasons.
+There are various reasons why an employee wants to quit.
+Still, there is no other use or purpose for an employment resignation letter than for the employee to forfeit working in the company for personal reasons.

 5+ Employment Resignation Sample Letters